ac-kavali/Libft/readme.md

 | Forward safe overlap | `memmove` | `memcpy` may fail | dest before src |
 | Backward overlap     | `memmove` | `memcpy` may fail | dest after src  |
 | No overlap           | both      | both              | no problem      |

+## just remember :
+#87CEEB *The simplest way to understand unsafe overlap: it occurs when the destination is within the source range and you're copying forward.*